EricAlejandroDurante/EricAlejandroDurante/README.md

 I am a passionate developer deeply immersed in the world of Django and cybersecurity.

-Currently, I manage two websites:
+Currently, I manage three websites:

 - [lifyxapp.com](https://lifyxapp.com) - An application to convert XML files to PDF files.
 - [cruza.lifyxapp.com](https://cruza.lifyxapp.com) - An application to adopt pets.